bihor/fp_newsletter/Documentation/Configuration/Index.rst

 Configuration Reference
 =======================

-Here you find all configuration possibilities.
+Here you find all configuration (settings) possibilities.

 .. _configuration-typoscript: